 White Water Discovery - a full day adventure that starts with a beautiful float and ends with the big rapids

 White Water Express - a half day trip that gets you right into the big stuff

-Family Adventure - a fast paced floats for kids and nervous rafters
+Family Adventure - a fast paced floats for kids as young as 4, and nervous rafters

 Ultimate Heli Adventure - the most complete experience on the Kicking Horse.
 Raft all 3 canyons and fly in a helicopter to access the famous lower canyon

-To take a look at all trip options, head to our Trip Selector.
+To take a look at all trip options, head to our rafting trip selector.